-- You made the qualified charitable distribution from a Traditional IRA in which you had basis and received a distribution from the IRA during the same year, other than the qualified charitable distribution; or
+You made the QCD from a traditional IRA in which you had basis and received a distribution from the IRA during the same year (other than the QCD), or

 In addition to giving to established nonprofits, you may want to extend the spirit of giving to your family and loved ones.
-This too can have tax benefits for the donor if done correctly.
-You may consider:
+This strategy can also present tax benefits for the donor if done correctly.

-- Paying college tuition or medical expenses directly to an educational institution or medical facility on behalf of a family member.
-If you do this, the $14,000 limit does not apply.
-And you can still give that same family a cash gift.
-If coming from an IRA, the same taxation rules for IRA distribution still apply.
+You can also pay college tuition or medical expenses directly to an educational institution or medical facility on behalf of a family member.
+If you do this, the limit does not apply, and you can still give that same family member a cash gift.
+If coming from an IRA, the taxation rules for an IRA distribution still apply.

-- Contributing to a 529 Educational Savings Account for your child’s, grandchild’s or other relative’s tuition (including elementary, middle, high schools, colleges, and some vocational training institutes).
-Although your 529 plan contributions are not tax-deductible, the assets grow tax-deferred until distributed for qualified higher education purposes.
-(Distributions become taxable if they are not used for education purposes.)
+Although your 529 plan and/or ESA contributions are not tax-deductible, the assets grow tax-deferred until distributed for qualified higher education purposes.
+Keep in mind, distributions become taxable if they are not used for education purposes.

 Start Your Giving Now